owenwilljones/owen-website/pages/contact.md

 order: 4
 ---

-I'm not very online these days but you can still contact me on [LinkedIn](https://www.linkedin.com/in/owenwilliamjones/) if you want a chat.
+I'm not very online these days but if you really want to see what I'm up to then you can follow me on [LinkedIn](https://www.linkedin.com/in/owenwilliamjones/) or [BlueSky](https://bsky.app/profile/owencoolguy.bsky.social).

-Please bear in mind that I'm not currently seeking new employment and will probably turn you down if you have a role to fill.